Abscesses, Boils, Lesions, OH MY! HS Language

 Why does it matter?

 When you're telling others about your illness it is important to get the facts straight.
-Putting cysts in the same category as hidradenitis is downplaying a horrible and potentially debilitating disease that we all live with and suffer from.
-Correct terminology will also help ensure you get a proper diagnosis.
+Correct terminology will also help ensure a proper diagnosis.
+Putting cysts in the same category as hidradenitis is downplaying disease that we all live with and suffer from.

-Every other spot: It is not uncommon for us to look to HS as being the reason for any other skin spot, irritation or other symptom.
-Not everything is related to our HS, which is important to keep in mind.
+It is not uncommon for us to look to HS as being the reason for any other skin spot, irritation or other symptom.
+It is important to keep in mind that not everything is related to our HS.

 Ingrown hair cyst

-HS can look or present much like acne, folliculitis, a typical boil, or cysts to people who are unfamiliar with this condition.
+HS can look or present like acne, folliculitis, a typical boil, or cysts to people who are unfamiliar with our condition.

 Written by Denise Panter-Fixsen